TFSA basics

 2023 | $6,500 |

 If you have more than one TFSA, you can transfer funds between them.
 It won’t affect your TFSA contribution room — as long as the transfer is done directly between the TFSAs.
-Speak to your financial institution or investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition firm to find out how to do this.
+Speak to your financial institution or investment firm to find out how to do this.
+Learn more about the rules for making transfers between TFSAs.

 If you withdraw money yourself from one TFSA and contribute that amount to another TFSA, it will be considered a separate contribution – not a transfer.
 That contribution will reduce, and may even exceed, your TFSA contribution room for the year.
-If you over-contribute you’ll pay a penalty.
+If you over-contribute, you’ll pay a penalty.

 - Over-contributions – If you contribute too much to your TFSA, you’ll pay a penalty of 1% per month on the excess amount until you remove it.
 If you over-contribute deliberately, you’ll pay a 100% tax on any gains or income you make on the excess amount.

-- AssetAsset Something of value that a company or an individual owns or controls.
-Examples: buildings, equipment, property, a car, investments, or cash.
-Can also include patents, trademarks and other forms of intellectual property.+ read full definition transfer transactions – You’ll pay 100% tax on any gains made by swapping investments between your TFSA and a registered or a non-registered account.
+- Asset transfer transactions – You’ll pay 100% tax on any gains made by swapping investments between your TFSA and a registered or a non-registered account.
 This is to discourage people from using their TFSA to realize gains on investments that would otherwise be subject to tax.
-Example: you swap cash in your TFSA for an investment from your RRSP.
+For example, if you swap cash in your TFSA for an investment from your RRSP.

 Take a look at these examples to learn more about how Canada Revenue Agency (CRA) calculates tax penalties on over-contributions to TFSAs.